Romeo Beckham Is Allegedly Dating Millie Bobby Brown

 According to The Sun, model Romeo Beckham is dating actress Millie Bobby Brown.

-Beckham’s mom, Victoria allegedly said that she “adores” Brown and approves of their romance.
+Beckham’s mom, Victoria, allegedly said that she “adores” Brown and approves of their romance.

-Millie was first got introduced to Romeo’s family in December 2016 when she handed out an award with him at charity Unicef’s 70th-anniversary gala.
+Millie was first introduced to Romeo’s family in December 2016 when she handed out an award with him at charity Unicef’s 70th-anniversary gala.

 “It’s early days but they make a very sweet couple.
 Posh has given it the seal of approval as she is a big fan of Millie’s,” a source told The Sun.